 - Suntrust offers the Delta SkyMiles debit card, which earns 1 mile per dollar and includes tax payments (unlike this Alaska Airlines card).
 There’s a $75 annual fee but no limit on miles earned.
 Suntrust doesn’t operate branches on the west coast, and it’s in your best interest to open your account in a Suntrust state, mainly in the Southeast and Mid-Atlantic (Alabama, Arkansas, Florida, Georgia, Maryland, Mississippi, North Carolina, South Carolina, Tennessee, Virginia, West Virginia, Washington DC).

-- UFB Direct offers an American Airlines debit card that earns 0.5 miles per dollar and no annual fee, but there’s a $1,500 daily limit and $240,000 yearly limit.
+- UFB Direct has cancelled their American Airlines debit card, which used to earn 0.5 miles per dollar and no annual fee, but there’s a $1,500 daily limit and $240,000 yearly limit.

 - Bank of Hawaii has an Hawaiian Airlines debit card that earns 0.5 miles per dollar, but there’s a $3 monthly fee ($36/year) and a $5000 monthly cap (2,500 miles per month).